-Where a class action judgment awards restitution and there are unidentifiable recipients, the doctrine of "fluid recovery" may be used to distribute any unpaid funds.
-Pursuant to this doctrine, a court might order a defendant to disgorge the amount that cannot be paid directly to class members for distribution through a claims process or to the "next best" use, meaning to produce benefits for
+Where a class action judgment awards restitution and there are unidentifiable recipients, the doctrine of "fluid recovery" may be used to distribute any unpaid funds.416 Pursuant to this doctrine, a court might order a defendant to disgorge the amount that cannot be paid directly to class members

-&lt;sup>391 See City & Cnty. of S.F. v.
+412 See City & Cnty. of S.F. v.
 Purdue Pharma L.P., 491 F. Supp.
 3d 610, 695 (N.D.
 Cal.
 2020) (public prosecution of opioid distributors, seeking "restitution for the income, profits, and other benefits [Defendants] allegedly obtained from San Francisco residents"; court held that complaint stated a proper restitution claim, despite distributors' not selling directly to residents but rather to pharmacists, based on theory that distributors indirectly profited from their failure to maintain adequate controls to prevent ultimate resale into the illegal market).
-But see Purdue Pharma L.P., 2021 WL 5227329, at \11, \20 (rejecting similar claim after trial on the merits).
+But see Purdue Pharma L.P., 2021 WL 5227329, at 11, 20 (rejecting similar claim after trial on the merits).

-&lt;sup>392 154 Cal.
+413 154 Cal.
 App.
 4th 1491, 1494-95 (2007).

-&lt;sup>394 Id. at 1498; accord Hartless, 2007 WL 3245260, at \7-8 (denying motion to dismiss UCL claim where challenged products were not purchased directly from defendant); see also Sarpas, 225 Cal.
+415 Id. at 1498; accord Hartless, 2007 WL 3245260, at 7-8 (denying motion to dismiss UCL claim where challenged products were not purchased directly from defendant); see also Sarpas, 225 Cal.
 App.
 4th at 1562 (limiting restitution to sums paid directly to defendants "would allow UCL and [false advertising] violators to escape restitution by structuring their schemes to avoid receiving direct payment from their victims").

-See, e.g., State v.
+416 See, e.g., State v.
 Levi Strauss & Co., 41 Cal.
 3d 460, 464 (1986) (holding that proof of individual injury is not required for recovery in consumer class actions and discussing the "largely uncharted area of fluid recovery"); Thomas Shelton Powers, M.D., 2 Cal.
 App.
 4th at 330; People ex rel.
 Smith v.
 Parkmerced Co., 198 Cal.
 App.
 3d 683, 689 (1988) (determining that unclaimed funds of restitution award should go to a tenant's rights organization to the extent that victimized former tenants could not be located), abrogated by Kraus, 23 Cal.
-4th at 116.
+4th 116.

-as many class members as possible.
-The California Supreme Court has proposed several specific "fluid recovery" procedures, including: price rollback; general escheat; earmarked escheat; and the establishment of an equitable trust fund.
-In class action settlements where individual recoveries by class members in a settlement would be small and the cost of distributing settlement monies is high relative to the individual recoveries, payment of the settlement monies to charity is an appropriate cy pres remedy.
+for distribution through a claims process or to the "next best" use, meaning to produce benefits for as many class members as possible.417 The California Supreme Court has proposed several specific "fluid recovery" procedures, including: price rollback;418 general escheat;419 earmarked escheat;420 and the establishment of an equitable trust fund.421 In class action settlements where individual recoveries by class members in a settlement would be small and the cost of distributing settlement monies is high relative to the individual recoveries, payment of the settlement monies to charity is an appropriate cy pres remedy.422 a.
+The Filed Rate Doctrine